taolinge/streamlit/README.md

 For now, to submit your data, open an issue in this repository and submit your policy data (countdown and/or policy ranking) for the county or counties you're looking at.

 ### Other Data Sources
 If there are data sources you'd like to see included in this, please reach out through the Issues tab.
-We are aware of a few blind spots in our current data, including the existing state of homelessness in a county and the county demographics.
-We are also interested in getting data beyond the county level.

 ## License
 This repository and the underlying data is [MIT licensed](LICENSE).